2022 European Cross Country Championships

-Both Norwegians Jakob Ingebrigtsen and Karoline Bjerkeli Grøvdal successfully defended their men's and women's senior titles from Fingal-Dublin 2021 respectively.
+Norwegians Jakob Ingebrigtsen and Karoline Bjerkeli Grøvdal successfully defended their men's and women's senior titles from Fingal-Dublin 2021 respectively.
 It was Ingebrigtsen's sixth consecutive European cross country title after four victories at under-20 level.
 Grøvdal earned her ninth individual medal, an unsurpassed record by a female athlete in the meet history; it was her third gold after U20 success in 2009.

-Both Great Britain's Charles Hicks and Italy's Nadia Battocletti defended their men's and women's U23 titles respectively.
+Great Britain's Charles Hicks and Italy's Nadia Battocletti successfully defended their men's and women's U23 titles respectively.
 For Battocletti it was a fourth consecutive continental cross country victory.

 Great Britain and Northern Ireland topped the medal table with 10 medals, including five golds.